Targeting wide industry, such as e-commerce, has its perks - a booming market, with global reach, and stable business models.

 Here's what stops prospects from replying to this cold email:

-Mistake #1 → Too long length
+Mistake #1 → Length is too long

-A person who has approx. 30 mins per day to go through their inbox is unlikely to spend 5 minutes only on yours.
+A person who has approximately 30 mins per day to go through their inbox is unlikely to spend 5 minutes only on yours.
 Try to keep it short and scannable, showcasing the value right off the bat.

 Mistake #2 → It’s too salesy